 We have put together a list of some of the things that you might be experiencing, or some of the difficulties that you might be having, and some top tips on how to manage them.

-To make a referral to Hampshire Specialist CAMHS, please download and complete the following referral form.
+To make a referral to Hampshire Specialist CAMHS, please complete the following referral form.

-If so then it may be that speaking to a CAMHS clinician might be helpful.
-Please contact our single point of Access (SPA) number on 0300 304 0050.
+If so, it may be that speaking to a CAMHS clinician might be helpful.
+Please contact our Single Point of Access (SPA) number on 0300 304 0050.

 It is important to know that everyone has mental health and that we can all experience tough times and this can cause our mental health to suffer.
 CAMHS work with young people, their families and other important organisations (such as schools) to achieve the following:

 • Assess and diagnose mental health and neurodevelopmental difficulties

 • Identify realistic goals or changes that you would like to make

 • Identify and build on your strengths